 addiction habit) but don’t often go to 5 star restaurants.
 Wherever we are, though, we have to try the local spots.
 It’s the ultimate intersection of food and travel.

 Fortunately, Asheville is full of tons of amazing places to eat and many of them are incredibly affordable.
+In some cases you could even swing a meal for under $5, or at least a delicious snack.
 Here are some of our favorite spots to grab an awesome and cheap breakfast, lunch, or dinner in the AVL.

 (Psst!
 Looking for affordable meals in another great southern town?
 Check out these cheap eats in New Orleans!)